Presidential Seeds Now Available!

 Gardeners are welcome to take seeds at no cost from the library.
 If you take seeds, all we ask is that you donate non-GMO seeds to the Seed Library at the end of the gardening season.
 These seeds will become next year’s inventory.

-Seeds may be dropped off at the 2nd floor reference desk at the Library or mailed to: The Seed Library, c/o Walpole Public Library, 143 School Street, Walpole, MA 02081.
+Seeds may be dropped off at the Seed Library or mailed to: The Seed Library, c/o Walpole Library, 143 School Street, Walpole, MA.

 Please join us in creating this free seed base that will help maintain plant diversity and encourage a connection with nature in our community.